 Today's #TipTuesday post is for anyone who might be running more than one local instance of SQL Server.
 I often have at least a couple of instances on my laptop, as historically I would want to have the ability to mimic some client installs, as close as I can.
 While I am no longer a consultant, I will continue to do this so that I can have an instance that somewhat resembles what version of SQL Server and Dynamics GP we use at work + the latest version of GP with all the latest things installed.
 For blogging alone, I want to have the latest and greatest to play with and learn what's new.

 Running multiple instances of SQL

-If you do run multiple instances of SQL Server, it’s quite likely that you don’t actually need them running all the time.
-There are multiple services that can be involved and that simply adds some overhead to your computer if you otherwise don’t need it running all the time.
+For those who run multiple instances of SQL Server for development or test purposes, it's quite likely that all of them don't need to be running all the time.
+Multiple services can be involved and that simply adds some overhead to the computer if they don't need to be running all the time.